Can Australia be a Productivity Leader?

 - Management capability is critical in facilitating innovation but Australian businesses tend to perform poorly in this area, particularly in harnessing the benefits of digital technologies.

 - Preliminaries: Cover, Copyright and publication detail, Foreword, Contents, and Abbreviations and explanations

 - Key points

 - Chapter 1 Australia’s living standards compare well, partly due to high labour utilisation

 - Chapter 2 Can Australia catch up to the US?

 - Chapter 3 Summing up

-The following excel file contains tables of data used to make the charts within the PC Productivity Insights 2020: Can Australia be a Productivity Leader?.
+The following excel file contains tables of data used to make the charts within this report.